 I continued to walk south towards Bedford Mills.
 When I came out of the forest after three kilometres, I decided to stop my hike for the day and resume it a week later.

-But traffic on the Rideau Canal eventually declined in favor of the railways, the mines were depleted, and the people of Bedford Mills began to leave.
-By 1916, the sawmill and gristmill ceased their operations and Bedford Mills became a ghost town.
-Today, some of the old residences have been converted into cottages, the old power station has been converted into a garage and the little church is still standing.
+But traffic on the Rideau Canal eventually declined in favour of the railways, the mines were depleted, and the people of Bedford Mills began to leave.
+By 1916, the sawmill and the gristmill ceased their operations and Bedford Mills became a ghost town.
+Today, some of the old residences have been converted into cottages, the old power station is now a garage and the little church is still standing.

 Going through Bedford Mills reminded me of why I love following the Rideau Trail.
 It’s an epic journey through the region that surrounds the Rideau Canal, but also through its history.

-After Bedford Mills, the Rideau Trail follows for 5 kilometres Massassauga Street.
-Then it goes again onto private land near Lake Benson.
-There too, several climbs and descents.
+After Bedford Mills, the Rideau Trail follows Massassauga Street for 5 kilometres.
+Then it goes again onto private lands near Lake Benson.
+There too, several climbs and several descents.
 The trail definitely puts my calves to the test since Westport.

 Then I arrived at the point where the Rideau Trail meets the Cataraqui Trail.
 The Cataraqui Trail is a 103-kilometre trail that connects Smiths Falls to Strathcona.
 The Cataraqui Trail is also part of the Trans Canada Trail’s extensive trail system.
 In other words, from the point where I was, I could hike to Vancouver … But, for the time being, I’m going to be content to try to get to Kingston.

 The Cataraqui Trail is rather linear as it follows an old abandoned railway line.
 The landscape was not uninteresting, but I must admit that I prefer the Rideau Trail and its winding path.
 So I was happy when the Rideau Trail left the Cataraqui Trail and returned into the forest.